 LEAD Counselor

-Rebecca Sugar earned her Master’s Degree in Social Work from Metropolitan State University of Denver with an emphasis on Adult Mental Health.
-Rebecca had the unique experience of writing her own curriculum on the psychology of 12 Step programs.
-With this curriculum she was awarded a bachelor’s degree in “Spiritual Counseling.”
-Rebecca believes that sustained recovery is possible and is a lifestyle that requires caring for the mind, body and spirit.
-Rebecca has over 20 years’ experience as an active member in the recovery community and is grateful to continue her service to others in a professional setting.
+Rebecca Sugar earned her Master’s in Social Work from Metropolitan State University of Denver, emphasizing Adult Mental Health.
+Rebecca is dually licensed as a Clinical Social Worker and Addition Counselor.
+She is also committed to additional training to become a certified clinical trauma professional.
+Rebecca had the unique experience of writing her own curriculum on the psychology of 12-step programs.
+With this curriculum, she was awarded a bachelor’s degree in “Spiritual Counseling.”
+Rebecca has over 25 years of experience as an active member of the recovery community and is grateful to continue her service to others in a professional setting.

 Kimberly Harker, MA, LAC